ALX-KingKowa/alx-system_engineering-devops/0x02-shell_redirections/README.md

     14-findthatword        Display lines containing a word pattern from a file

     15-countthatword       Display the number of lines that contain a word pattern in a file

+    16-whatsnext           Display lines containing a pattern and 3 lines after them